 Chatbots use AI to have a conversation; they’re programmed to understand questions and provide answers.
 They’re a fantastic way to scale your business using Facebook Messenger.
 A recent Nielsen survey found that people think messaging is the second-best way to talk to a business, so it’s a great way to pre-qualify your leads without putting your tools down.

 Avoid the ‘hard sell’

 Facebook isn’t the place for aggressive sales tactics.
-Instead, focus on joining conversations relevant to your work and trade industry, and becoming part of your community.
-But you can still promote your business - just try and strike the right balance between interesting, helpful and promotional content.
+Instead, focus on joining conversations relevant to your work and trade industry, and becoming part of the community.
+You can still promote your business - just try and strike the right balance between interesting, helpful, and promotional content.

 Use Facebook Insights to learn about your customers